aalsaedi265/ai_agent/ReadMe.txt

 the note file is an example in reality the llm  can go and call any function i want, whether it menaulated saved computer files or do math or what ever the goal is

+when saving to note, mention save to note then us these "" the item inside of them will be saved

 #NOTES